 Hitler recognized that Goebbels was educated and spoke well.
-Such men were necessary in the Nazi Party, which otherwise was largely composed of uneducated roughnecks.
+Such men were necessary in the Party, which otherwise was largely composed of uneducated roughnecks.
 Hitler had Goebbels give some speeches shortly after Hitler got out of Landsberg Prison, and Goebbels showed a talent for giving them.

 |SA and SS.|

 Naturally, all this depended upon absolute and complete loyalty by Goebbels, which he gave at every opportunity.

 In August 1926, Hitler appointed Goebbels to be Gauleiter (party boss) of Berlin.
 It was a very prestigious posting, and Goebbels had control over everything.
 He reorganized the party there, including finding new ways of raising money.
 This included charging for admission to Party events.
 In order to drive demand to these paid events, Goebbels studied advertising techniques and began creating posters.

 Among Goebbels' innovations were the use of large type, red ink (which was distinctive and also reflected the Party colors), and the use of general slogans that invited the reader to wonder what was meant by the phrase in question.
 Often, but not always, there was an explanation in much smaller type that drew the viewer closer to the poster and made for a more intimate relationship.

 |"Degenerate music."
 (Promo for a pre-war exhibition of decadent culture).|